giellalt/giellalt.github.io/infra/GettingStartedUsingHomebrew.md

 Then:

-1. `brew install autoconf automake gawk git-lfs icu4c pkg-config python3 saxon subversion pyyaml openssl@3 pipx`
+1. `brew install autoconf automake gawk make git-lfs icu4c pkg-config python3 saxon subversion pyyaml openssl@3 pipx`
 1. NB!
-Note the **output** from icu4c and gawk installations.
+Note the **output** from icu4c, gawk and make installations.
 Do **follow** the instructions on how to add them to the path in your shell environment.
 1. `pipx ensurepath`
 1. Restart Terminal (Cmd+Q)